wealthkernel/api-documentation-guides/docs/accounts/Opening-Requirements.md

 - Specify their employment status (and industry, if employed)
 - Provide their expected annual income
 - Provide their sources of wealth

+For a child member, the member must:

+- Be a `Person`
+- Have a forename
+- Have a surname
+- Be under 18 years old
+- Have a nationality
+- Not be a US national
+- Not be a US tax resident
+- Have at least one active UK address
+- Have a `parentOrGuardian` party added to their account

+Note that the parent or guardian must meet the requirements of the adult SIPP member above.

 ## Corporate GIA